Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Related Work

-Our proposed algorithm BAL and recent work on feedback-guided anomaly detection via online optimization (\texttt{Feedback-guided Online}) \cite{siddiqui:2018} both build upon the same tree-based model proposed by Das et al., \cite{das:2017}.
-Therefore, there is no fundamental difference in their performance (See Appendix~B).
-The uniform initialization of weights employed by both BAL and \texttt{Feedback-guided Online} plays a critical role in their overall effectiveness. \texttt{Feedback-guided Online} also adopts the greedy query selection strategy mainly because it works well in practice.
-In this work, we present the fundamental reason why greedy query selection strategy is label-efficient for active learning with anomaly detection ensembles.
+Our proposed algorithmic instantiation of HiLAD for batch data setting (HiLAD-Batch) and recent work on feedback-guided AD via online optimization (\texttt{Feedback-guided Online}) \cite{siddiqui:2018} both build upon the same tree-based model proposed by \cite{das:2017}.
+Therefore, there is no fundamental difference in their performance (\ref{subsec:semisupervised-baseline-comparison}).
+The uniform initialization of weights employed by both HiLAD-Batch and \texttt{Feedback-guided Online} plays a critical role in their overall effectiveness. \texttt{Feedback-guided Online} also adopts the greedy query selection strategy mainly because it works well in practice.
+In this work, we present the fundamental reason why greedy query selection strategy is label-efficient for human-in-the-loop learning with tree-based anomaly detection ensembles.